VirtoCommerce/vc-platform/README.md

 * **[CLOUD NATIVE](https://virtocommerce.com/cloud-ecommerce)**: Ecommerce service is delivered in line with the SaaS model.
 This adds significant benefits for your business:
     1. *On-demand*: Use the ecommerce service as a whole or its separate components as needed.
     1. *Scalability*: In the cloud, it can be easily scaled to support peak demand and long-term business growth.
-    1. *Reliability*: Leverage a solution deployed across multiple data centers and availability zones to maximize uptime and reduce potential revenue losses.
+    1. *Reliability*: Leverage a solution deployed across multiple data centres and availability zones to maximize uptime and reduce potential revenue losses.
-* **[HEADLESS](https://virtocommerce.com/headless-ecommerce)**: Allows an enterprise to support omnichannel journeys across traditional and digital touchpoints as well as new business models.
+* **[HEADLESS](https://virtocommerce.com/b2b-headless-ecommerce-solution)**: Allows an enterprise to support omnichannel journeys across traditional and digital touchpoints as well as new business models.
 * **EXTENSIBILITY AND [COMPOSABILITY](https://virtocommerce.com/composable-ecommerce)**: API model, persistence model, and business logic can be extended as needed without deploying or re-deploying the solution.
 This provides superior business agility and keeps you and your service up to date.

 ## Overview